thma/ScratchHaskell/README.md

 # ScratchHaskell
 a minimal docker image providing all runtime libs required by Haskell programs at runtime.
+But nothing else.

 ## basic idea
 The basic idea behind this project is to provide a streamlined docker image that provides